CephalofairGames/merc-packs-faq/index.md

 **If I lose a scenario but we choose to replay it, do I keep anything?** You keep all gold, anything gained from treasure chests, and XP earned from your action cards.

-**Why are some scenario markers in grey and some in green?** All are considered to share the same marker, but there's only enough physical markers for the green ones.
+**Why are some scenario markers in grey and some in green?** Gray markers either indicate information that's only needed on scenario setup, or markers that exceed the component limit.
+All are considered to share the same marker.

 **How much scenario information are we allowed to look at while trying to decide which one to go to next?
 Can I look at the monsters, etc. before picking in order to get PQ progress?** You can look at anything on the main page(s) of the scenario - including layout, complexity, monster list, presence of treasure tiles, etc. - but not any section links.